martenframework/marten/docs/docs/models-and-databases/raw-sql.md

 ### Q expression

-For even more flexibility, you can combine raw SQL subqueries with the [q expression](./queries#complex-filters-with-q-expressions) syntax within a block:
+For even more flexibility, you can combine raw SQL predicates with the [q expression](./queries#complex-filters-with-q-expressions) syntax within a block:

 ```crystal
 Post.all.filter { q(category: "news") & q("created_at > ?", Time.local - 7.days) }